 Join our editors every weekday evening as they steer you through the most significant news of the day, introduce you to fresh perspectives, and provide unexpected moments of joy

 A rather popular Computer Vision library, the main objective of this library is real-time computer vision.
 Originally developed by Intel the library is licensed for free use under the open-source BSD license.
 Officially launched way back in 1999 the library is still popular and is favoured by many programmers around the world.

 OpenCV also includes a range of statistical Machine Learning libraries that includes algorithms like Boosting, Random Forest, Decision Trees and many more.
-Written in C++, OpenCV has primary interfaces for C++, Python and Java and is also expanding to cover and reach out developers in many other languages such as C#, Perl, Ch, Haskell and Ruby.
+Written in C++, OpenCV has primary interfaces for C++, Python and Java and is also expanding to cover and reach out to developers in many other languages such as C#, Perl, Ch, Haskell and Ruby.